na-na-hi/renget/archive/aicgOP.md

 #/aicg/ OP templates

-!!!note
-	new service available tentative to be added: https://venusai.chat

 !!!info IMPORTANT INFO
 	Added the Kaomoji guy's OP for completeness's sake.
 Won't change anything here since it's not mine I'll just 	 use the latest one that he posted.
 I'll add some pictures back but without the CSS.
 All of these are being 	updated soon-ish

 	OPs status
 	OP | Text/Image